Geometric structure of the relativistic quantum phase space: Abstract

 \section{Abstract}

-The relativistic quantum phase space (QPS) formalism extends classical phase space by incorporating both mean values and variance-covariance matrices of quantum states, thereby providing a unified setting where the uncertainty principle and relativistic covariance coexist.
-In this work we explore the basic geometric structure of the QPS for the signature \((1,4)\).
-We construct a scalar invariant built from the mean values and the inverse variance-covariance matrix, and prove its invariance under linear canonical transformations.
-For quantum states that saturate the uncertainty relations, and define the QPS itself, the invariant takes a value that encodes two fundamental length scales: a large scale characterising maximal coordinate uncertainties and a small scale characterising minimal coordinate uncertainties.
-From this invariance we derive a geometric equation that unifies the mean values and the quantum fluctuations.
-Analysing two asymptotic regimes reveals two physically significant limits: one leads to a curved spacetime geometry, consistent with current cosmological observations; the other yields a curved momenta space structure.
-These limits suggest a direct connection between quantum phase space geometry, cosmology, and quantum gravity, offering new perspectives on the origin of the quantum structure of spacetime.
-The results also resonate with the principle of Born reciprocity, which posits a fundamental duality between coordinates and momenta, and align with recent works on the relation between QPS and neutrino physics.
+The quest to reconcile quantum mechanics with gravitational theory motivates the exploration of frameworks that treat quantum uncertainty and spacetime geometry under a unified approach.
+A promising candidate that emerges from this pursuit is the relativistic quantum phase space (QPS) formalism, which extends classical phase space by incorporating both mean values and variance-covariance matrices of quantum states, providing a unified setting where the uncertainty principle and relativistic covariance coexist.
+For the signature $(1,4)$, we construct a scalar from the mean values and the inverse variance-covariance matrix and prove its invariance under linear canonical transformations (LCTs).
+Motivated by the form of the variance-covariance matrix in a particular reference frame, we identify this invariant as $\Gamma = L^2/\ell^2$ for states that saturate the uncertainty relations, where $L$ and $\ell$ are two fundamental length scales that can be identified with the de Sitter radius and the Planck length, respectively.
+From this invariant we obtain a geometric equation that unifies mean values and quantum fluctuations.
+In the limit $\ell \to 0$, the equation reduces to the de Sitter spacetime equation; in the limit $L \to \infty$, it yields a curved momentum space reminiscent of Born reciprocity.
+In the Minkowski limit (both $\ell \to 0$ and $L \to \infty$), the familiar relativistic relations for rest mass and proper time emerge.
+These limiting cases show how the Planck length and the cosmological constant can be unified within a single geometric constraint, establishing the QPS geometry as a promising framework for exploring the interplay between quantum mechanics and gravity.